BenPetersonUMBC/CITESAnalysisData606/README.md

 ### Datasets

 I combined 2 different datasets for this predictive modeling.
-The first was the full CITES dataframe (https://trade.cites.org/) which includes over 26million rows and 21 different columns.
+The first was the full CITES dataframe (https://trade.cites.org/) which includes over 26million rows and 21 different columns(too large to upload).
 The second dataset was from the World Bank Group, containing all available country GDPs' (https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) from the years 1975-2023.
 These years were selected as they were the same years available in the CITES dataframe.

 ### Future Consideration